psychicbologna/recipeak-api/README.md

 Truncate Recipe Api `unseed:api` ----- this is alias for `psql -U recipeak -d recipeak-api -f ./seeds/trunc.recipes_table.sql`*

-Truncate Recipe Test DB `unseed:test` ----- this is alias for `psql -U recipeak -d recipeak-api-test -f ./seeds/trunc.recipes_table.sql`*
+Truncate Recipe Test DB `unseed:test` ----- this is alias for `psql -U recipeak -d recipeak-api-test -f ./seeds/trunc.recipes_table.sql`**

-*In package.json for these scripts, you may replace fields `recipeak` and `recipeak-api` with preferred Postgres user and database.
+\* In package.json for these scripts, you may replace fields `recipeak` and `recipeak-api` with preferred Postgres user and database.

+\** Truncate might be useful when the test database is accidentally populated.

 ## Deploying